Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ## Understanding the SpeechTrainDataCICD workflow

-The **SpeechTrainDataCICD** workflow is configured to trigger on a merge to master that includes changes to any of the training data files in the `training` folder in this repo.
+The **SpeechTrainDataCICD** workflow is configured to trigger on a merge to master that includes changes to any of the training data files in the `training` folder of your repo.

 This workflow: